rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.7.2 and later
     </p>
     <dd>
-        Pod Security Admission (PSA) is a built-in Kubernetes controller that enforces the Pod Security Standards (PSS) on pods running in a namespace.
-PSA places requirements on a pod's security context and other related fields and categorizes pods into three levels based on their security requirements: Privileged, Baseline, and Restricted.
+        A built-in Kubernetes controller that enforces the Pod Security Standards (PSS) on pods running in a namespace.
+A PSA places requirements on a pod's security context and other related fields, and categorizes pods into three levels based on their security requirements: Privileged, Baseline, and Restricted.
     </dd>
     <dt>
         Pod Security Admission (PSA) Config Template